Litorale Romano State Nature Reserve: Territory

 The territory of the reserve, which occupies an area of 17,243 hectares, includes large portions of land (mainly on the coast but also in the inland), encompassing zones of both naturalistic interest – such as the dunes of Palidoro and Capocotta, the oases of Macchiagrande and Castel di Guido or the pine forests of Castel Fusano and Coccia di Morto – and of historical and archaeological importance, such as the excavations of Ostia Antica, the remains of Portus and the coastal towers of the two municipalities (Tor San Michele, Tor Boacciana, Torre Primavera and Torre Perla).

 Some natural areas have been granted to the environmental organizations LIPU and WWF Italia.
 From a hydrographic point of view, the reserve overlooks the Tyrrhenian Sea and is crossed by the rivers Tiber, whose valley and mouth are among the protected areas, and Arrone.

 History

-The first instances for the establishment of a protected area on the Roman coast date back to the 1970s, but only in 1982 an official promoting committee was set up.
+The first instances for the establishment of a protected area on the Roman coast date back to the 1970s, but only in 1982, an official promoting committee was set up.
 A first attempt was made with the Decree of July 28, 1987, signed by the Minister of the Environment Mario Pavan.
 The State nature reserve was finally established with a ministerial Decree of March 29, 1996.

 As a sensitive target for arsonists, the reserve is protected by one of the four AIB Plans for forest fire prevention of the state nature reserves in Lazio.
 The area also suffers from desertification.

-In 2000 the Municipality of Rome established the CEA (Centro per l'Educazione Ambientale), having its headquarters close to Castel Fusano pinewood; a small museum of insects of the Roman coast has been set up there.
+In 2000 the Municipality of Rome established the CEA (Centro per l'Educazione Ambientale), having its headquarters close to the Castel Fusano pinewood; a small museum of insects of the Roman coast has been set up there.